E10 - Health Check

 Split classes

-Displays the breakdown of classes where two teachers are assigned the same class when using the 'T' teacher change function, or the right click split staffing function in Staff allocations.
+Displays the breakdown of classes where two or more teachers are assigned the same class when using the 'T' teacher change function, or the right click split staffing function in Staff allocations.

 Example: 12ART1 5:3 WONG, PRATT (WONG has 5 periods and PRATT has 3 periods).